Looking for something else?

 In this tip, identity management and access control expert Joel Dubin defines tokenization, examines whether it's effective and how it can reduce costs for organizations as they seek to comply with PCI DSS encryption requirements.

 The future of PCI DSS encryption requirements?
-Tokenization for PCI DSS (see link
+Tokenization for PCI DSS (see link below)

 Can tokenization help reduce the scope of PCI DSS?
 How does tokenization make it easier to comply with PCI DSS encryption requirements?